Ruim Baan voor Vissen (Make Way for Fish) gets a sequel

 Improving fish migration routes

-In addition to improving the living environment, the Ruim Baan voor Vissen (Make Way for Fish) project is also looking at fish migration routes.
+As part of the "Make Way for Fish" project, in addition to improving the aquatic environment, researchers are studying fish migration routes.
 Monitoring will determine which routes fish take and whether the measures are having the desired effect.
-This is being done by means of counts and by tagging fish, among other things.
+This is being done through methods such as counts and tagging fish.

-Project Make Way for Fish
+Project: Make Way for Fish

 Monitoring and knowledge sharing